angrybacon/doomsday-wiki/markdown/chapters/02-ddft/06-uncommon-piles.md

 piles, but these days is obviated by Echo of Eons.
 For this reason the card sees little to no play, but the pile is presented here for its historical interest.

-The cost listed in parentheses is assumingly paid for by the lands that are untapped by Time Spiral.
+The cost listed in parentheses is presumably paid for by the lands that are untapped by Time Spiral.

 A simple example of a pass-the-turn pile that uses Time Spiral is as follows: